 I am a political scientist at the London School of Economics.
-My main research is in political economy and in the formal and empirical analysis of decisionmaking in political parties,legislatures and by executives.
-Amongst other issues I have looked at how cabinets structure the incentives of ministers, how leadership acts as a coordinating focal point, how political parties aggregate dispersed information, and how elections provide incentives for policy experimentation.
+My main research is in political economy and in the application of theory to decisionmaking in political parties,legislatures and by leaders.
 On these pages you can find brief details on my research and download some of my published articles and working papers.You can find a short CV by clicking here.
 I am the Director of the Political Science and Political Economy group.
 We hold a weekly research seminar and an annual conference (jointly hosted with New York University).

 T: +44 (0)20 7955 6406

-" Electoral Competition, Control and Learning" with Rafael Hortala-Vallve (Forthcoming, British Journal of Political Science)
+" Electoral Competition, Control and Learning" with Rafael Hortala-Vallve (2019.
+British Journal of Political Science,49:3)

 " In Defence of Factions" with Francesco Squintani (2016.
 American Journal of Political Science,60:4)